-Students are responsible for reporting any change of address to Enrollment Services.
+Students are responsible for reporting any change of address to Enrollment, Financial and Career Services Division.
 All College communications will be sent to a student at the student’s last reported address.
 A change of address may not automatically change tuition status.
 An application for Residency Tuition Status Change must also be submitted.

 - Intent and authority

 a.
 It is the intent of the Ohio Board of Regents in promulgating this rule to exclude from treatment as residents, as that term is applied here, those persons who are present in the State of Ohio primarily for the purpose of receiving the benefit of a state-supported education.

 b.
 This rule is adopted pursuant to Chapter 119 of the Revised Code, and under the authority conferred upon the Ohio Board of Regents by Section 3333.31 of the Revised Code.

 - Definitions for the purposes of this rule

 a.
 A “resident of Ohio/Lorain County for all other legal purposes” shall mean any person who maintains a 12-month place or places of residence in Ohio/Lorain County, who is qualified as a resident to vote in Ohio/Lorain County and receive state welfare benefits, and who may be subjected to tax liability under Section 5747.02 of the Revised Code, provided such person has not, within the time prescribed by this rule, declared himself or herself to be or allowed himself or herself to remain a resident of any other state or nation for any of these or other purposes.

 b.
 “Financial support” as used in this rule, shall not include grants, scholarships and awards from persons or entities, which are not related to the recipient.

 c.
 An “institution of higher education” as used in this rule shall mean any university, community college, technical institute or college, general and technical college, medical college or private medical or dental college, which receives a direct subsidy from the State of Ohio.